top of page

 Many vendors underestimate the complexity of a share sale, the only viable structure for RTO transactions in Australia.
 Proper preparation (documents, disclosures, compliance history, and known liabilities) accelerates the process, reduces stress, and preserves value.

 Selling your RTO or training business is one of the most important decisions you’ll make.
-Stay informed, plan ahead, and set your organisation up for success.
+Stay informed, plan, and set your organisation up for success.

 Travis Latter